api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

    Airnode wallet.
 The cryptographically signed data is then pushed to Signed APIs.
 2. [Signed API](https://github.com/api3dao/signed-api/tree/main/packages/signed-api) -
-   Signed API accepts signed data from API providers and provides and API layer for off-chain querying.
+   Signed API accepts signed data from API providers and provides an API layer for off-chain querying.
 3. [Airseeker](https://github.com/api3dao/airseeker) - Airseeker is an API3 push
    oracle.
 It monitors the off-chain and on-chain data and causes an update is